aelfric/ncfl-livedocs/events/pf.md

 ### After Rounds

+- Confirm again verbally that the debaters' names/codes and sides listed on your ballot are correct.
 - Enter the winner and points on the ballot and Confirm the Ballot (unconfirmed ballots are not complete).
 - Do NOT disclose the decision.
 Submit and confirm the first flight before the second